Consent to Release Student Information Form - Opens FERPA form

 May I receive grades and progress reports?

 Such things as progress in a course, deficiencies in a subject area, scores and grades on papers, and exams are examples of personally identifiable information that make up part of the student's education record.
-This information is protected under FERPA and parents may not have access unless the student has provided written authorization that specifically identifies what information may be released to the parent(s) or the parents have filed a Verification of Tax Dependency form with the University of Hartford.

 Since I am paying the bill, may I have access to my son or daughter’s student financial account?